 The article explains why hyperlinks may not be working in Outlook and provides several solutions to fix the issue.
-These methods will let you open links in your Outlook emails again with no problem, no matter which version you use - Outlook 2013, 2010, 2007 or lower.
+These methods will let you open links in your Outlook emails again with no problem, no matter which version you use - Outlook 365, 2021, 2019, 2016, 2013, 2010, and lower.

 Just imagine this...
 You have always opened links in Outlook just fine, and then all of a sudden hyperlinks stopped working and whenever you click on a link embedded in an email, you end up getting the error.
-In Outlook 2010 or 2007, the error message is as follows:
+In Outlook 2010 and Outlook 2007, the error message is as follows:

 This operation has been cancelled due to restrictions in effect on this computer.
 Please contact your system administrator.

-If you have Outlook 2013, the message is different though its meaning is as vague and unclear as before:
+In Outlook 2019 - Outlook 365, the message is different though its meaning is as vague and unclear as before:

 Your organization's policies are preventing us from completing this action for you.
 For more info, please contact your help desk.